Cura : Care Beyond Boundaries Logo

 Maintain routine dental checks and follow any imaging follow up plan.
 Restorations and bite alignment should be monitored because they affect long term tooth health.

-Apicoectomy is a commonly performed procedure, but risks depend on tooth location, anatomy and the underlying diagnosis.
-Your clinician should discuss risks specific to your case and explain alternatives.
+Apicoectomy is a commonly performed dental procedure, but risks depend on tooth location, anatomy and the underlying diagnosis.
+Your clinician should discuss case-specific risks and explain alternatives.

 Common Risks